score-spec/score-compose/e2e-tests/README.md

 - [String Library](http://robotframework.org/robotframework/latest/libraries/String.html)

 Which are extending the list of Robotframework's [build-in keywords](http://robotframework.org/robotframework/latest/libraries/BuiltIn.html).
-See the [RobotFramework user guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) for in-depth documentation.
+For more information, see the [RobotFramework user guide](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html).

 ## Structure and scope of tests